Teaching Kids to Wash Their Hands

 Can’t reach the sink?

-If your child is too heavy to lift and there’s no step nearby, wipe his or her hands
+If your child is too heavy to lift and there’s no step nearby, wipe their hands with

-with a damp and soapy paper towel.
-Use another clean, wet paper towel to rinse soap
+a damp and soapy paper towel.
+Use another clean, wet paper towel to rinse soap off

 helping your child.

 Hand sanitizer doesn’t work well when hands are visibly dirty or greasy.
 Soap and